PolicyStat/GitZen/README.md

 ### Create the Database Schema

-Create your project's DB schema on Heroku and then create the appropriate cache table.
+Create your project's DB schema on Heroku.

 	$ heroku run python manage.py syncdb

+### Deploy the GitZen code

+From your GitZen repo, it's time to actually deploy the code to heroku:

-	$ heroku run python manage.py createcachetable enhancement_cache
+	$ git push heroku master

+Sweet!
+It's that easy to push code.
+If all of your configuration happened correctly, you're now GitZen-ready.

 ### Tips